AToMPM/atompm/README.md

 Download and unzip the AToMPM sources from https://msdl.uantwerpen.be/git/simon/AToMPM/archive/master.zip.

 To run AToMPM, execute the `run_AToMPM.sh` script inside of the main AToMPM folder.
+The first time you run this script, all dependencies are automatically downloaded and installed in the `dependencies/` folder.
+If, for any reason, the download process is interrupted or you experience problems with AToMPM, remove the `dependencies/` folder and run the script again.

 ### Mac